Getting Started with Juvonno's Intake Form Builder

 Form Builder - Content Options.png

-Here’s a quick reference of the Content elements you can use to build your intake form:
+Here’s a quick reference of the elements you can use to build your intake form:

 Single Choice

-All options are visible; only one can be selected
+All options are visible, but only one can be selected

-You can also enable an “Other” field so users can type a custom response
+You can add an “Other” field that allows for a typed response

 Multiple Choice